whatwg/compat/README.md

 make deploy
 ```

+Note that this still requires access to the network.

 Run the following steps to enable fancy-mode (which will run `make` every time `compatibility.bs` is changed on the filesystem).

 Step 0.
 Install Node.js and npm